AICAN-Research/FAST-Pathology/README.md

 </details>

+## License

+The source code of FastPathology is licensed under the BSD 2-clause license, however the FastPathology program use and are linked with many great third-party libraries which have several different open source licenses, see the licenses folder in the installation folder for more details.

 ## 📹 Demos and tutorials

 Very simple demonstrations of the platform can be found on [Youtube](https://www.youtube.com/channel/UC4GM2KW54-vEZ0M1kH5-oig).
 More in-depth demonstrations will be added in the future.
 Wikis and tutorials can be found in the [wiki](https://github.com/SINTEFMedtek/FAST-Pathology/wiki).
 More information can be found from the **pages** section on the right in the wiki home.